 Club Health & Safety and Risk Assessment

-Ross-on-Wye Angling Club (from now on will be referred to as RAC) is committed to ensuring that it will do all that is reasonably practicable to prevent injury and protect property.
+Ross-on-Wye Angling Club (from now on will be referred to as ROWAC) is committed to ensuring that it will do all that is reasonably practicable to prevent injury and protect property.
 We will have due regard for protecting all other people who come into contact with the Club’s activities.

 When dealing with health and safety issues officials, members, and volunteers carrying out activities have a clear understanding of the need to operate within the context of this policy and arrangements.